MacBook Pro: Aluminum (2006–2008)

 The original MacBook Pro used the design of the PowerBook G4, but replaced the PowerPC G4 chips with Intel Core Duo processors, added a built-in iSight camera, and introduced the MagSafe power connector.
 The optical drive was shrunk to fit into the slimmer MacBook Pro; it runs slower than the optical drive in the PowerBook G4 and cannot write to dual-layer DVDs.
-The 15-inch model was announced in January 2006; the 17-inch model in April.
-In 2007, the 15-inch model added Core 2 Duo "Merom" processors, and LED-backlit displays, and 17-inch did in 2008.
+The 15 in model was announced in January 2006, and the 17 in model in April.
+In 2007, the 15 in model added Core 2 Duo "Merom" processors and LED-backlit displays, with the same done to the 17 in in 2008.
 The 2007 revision received new Nvidia GeForce 8600M GT video cards and the 2008 revision upgraded the processors to "Penryn" cores while adding multi-touch capabilities to the trackpad.

-Both the original 15- and 17-inch model MacBook Pro computers come with ExpressCard/34 slots, which replace the PC Card slots found in the PowerBook G4.
+Both the original 15 and 17 in model MacBook Pro computers come with ExpressCard/34 slots, which replace the PC Card slots found in the PowerBook G4.
 Initial first-generation 15-inch models retain the two USB 2.0 ports and a FireWire 400 port but drop the FireWire 800, until it was restored in a later revision.
-The 17-inch models have an additional USB 2.0 port, as well as the FireWire 800 port missing from the initial 15-inch models.
+The 17 in models have an additional USB 2.0 port, as well as the FireWire 800 port missing from the initial 15 in models.
 All models now included 802.11a/b/g.
 Later models include support for the draft 2.0 specification of 802.11n and Bluetooth 2.1.

-The original case design was discontinued on October 14, 2008, for the 15-inch, and January 6, 2009, for the 17-inch.
+The original case design was discontinued on October 14, 2008, for the 15 in, and January 6, 2009, for the 17 in.

-Models of the MacBook Pro built from 2007 to early 2008 (15") / late 2008 (17") using the GeForce 8600M GT GPU reportedly exhibited failures in which the GPU die would detach from the chip carrier, or the chip would detach from the logic board.
-Apple initially ignored reports, before admitting to the fault and replacing logic boards free of charge for up to 4 years after the purchase date.
+Models of the 15 in MacBook Pro built from 2007 to early 2008 (2007 through late 2008 for the 17 in) using the GeForce 8600M GT GPU reportedly exhibited failures in which the GPU die would detach from the chip carrier, or the chip would detach from the logic board.
+Apple initially ignored reports, before admitting to the fault and replacing logic boards free of charge for up to four years after the purchase date.
 Nvidia also confirmed the issue, and previously manufactured replacement GPUs, which some users have replaced themselves.